 With so many different species of fish worldwide living in all different ecosystems, there is no one lure to suit all fish.
 Take a trip to your local fishing shop and you will be amazed at the hundreds of different styles of lures available.
 Big lures, small lures, metal lures, plastic lures, shiny lures and lures so realistic they look like real bait.
-So what lures are best to use?
+So what lures are best to use once you find a good fishing spot??

 Well firstly you have to decide what fish you are fishing for, then secondly, select a lure that is a good match for the type of food that fish will eat.
 This may be small baitfish like softplastic lures, realistic lifelike prawns or crabs or large shiny metal hardbody lures.
 Most fishermen will be equipped with a range of lures for all fishing situations whether they are chasing large pelagics in open water or specific estuary species such as bream, flathead or mangrove jacks.